|Commissions||Work in Progress||Pet Portraits||Testimonials|

 |Home||Gallery||About the Artist||Ordering and Checkout|

-Welcome to all creatures great and small.....you've arrived in the Pet Portrait area of Twinning Fine Art and we sincerely hope you find your visit rewarding.
+Welcome to you and all of your creatures - great or small!
+You've arrived in the Animal Portrait area of John Twinning Fine Art.

-Artist John Twinning has created work on a variety of themes and for a range of customers and organisations; both locally and throughout the UK.
-Animal Portraiture is one of his favourite subject areas.
+John has created work on a variety of themes and Animal Portraiture is one of his favourite subject areas.

 One of John's most detailed pet portrait commissions of recent years was for a family in Staffordshire of the their beautiful Golden Retriever, 'Molly'.
 A rough guide to John's approach to this piece is given below.